bennacer860/bennacer860.github.io/source/_posts/2015-08-16-my-experience-from-railschallenge-dot-com.markdown

 ```

 #Conclusion
-I really enjoyed working on this challenge.
+I really enjoyed working on this challenge and here is [my solution](https://github.com/bennacer860/railschallenge-city-watch).
 My only regret was not doing it before the deadline because they were going through your solution and grade it.
 I heard they will have other challenges soon, so stay tuned!